collective/collective.gridlets/README.rst

-A gridlet is a component like a portlet (at the time of writing portlets are the only Plone component available as gridlet, but soon could be also plain content and views) This initial implementation works with Plone portlets.
+A gridlet is a component like a portlet (at the time of writing portlets are the only Plone component available as gridlet, but soon could be also plain content and views).
+This initial implementation works with standard Plone portlets.

 How it works?
 -------------